FAQs

 • Who will use the linked survey and administrative information?

-• The information will be made available to researchers under restricted access arrangements via the UK Data Service (UKDS) or similar organisation.
+• The information will be made available to researchers under restricted access arrangements via the UK Data Service (UKDS) or similar organisation, such as the UK Longitudinal Linkage Collaboration (UK LLC).
 Researchers based within University College London may be given access to the linked data via the highly secure UCL Data Safe Haven (DSH).
-Access to the data via the UKDS or the DSH will only be granted in these secure research environments and after a successful application procedure, assessed and approved by the CLS Data Access Committee team and the relevant government department or agency (if required).
+Access to the data will only be granted in these secure research environments and after a successful application procedure.
+Applications are assessed and approved by the CLS Data Access Committee team (and other relevant bodies where appropriate).
 This is to make sure this information is used responsibly and safely.

 Information provided to researchers will never contain your name, address, date of birth, NHS or NI number.